OpenAlly/.github/profile/README.md

 Even though our strength lies in creating free tools, OpenAlly has the **hope** to find sustainable financial models for his members.

-> **Note** We also have no intention of being more prominent than our member projects.

 ## Members

 Members are organizations that **contribute** to this initiative.
 Each one constitutes the identity and the image of the OpenAlly project, which can only exist by the **contract** which **binds them all** together.